Coraliuky/Paddle-Inference-Demo/docs/optimize/paddle_trt_en.rst

 - **workspace_size**，type：int，and the default value is 1 << 30 （1G）.
 It designates the size of the working space of TensorRT, and TensorRT will sort out the optimum kernel for the execution of the inference computation under this limitation.
 - **max_batch_size**，type：int，and the default value is 1.
 The maximum batch is required to be set beforehand, and the batch size cannot exceed this max value in the execution.
 - **min_subgraph_size**，type：int，and the default value is 3.
 Paddle-TRT is operated in subgraphs.
 In order to avoid performance loss, Paddle-TRT will be operated only when the number of nodes within subgraphs is more than min_subgraph_size.
 - **precision_mode**，type: **paddle_infer.PrecisionType**, and the default value is **paddle_infer.PrecisionType.Float32**.
 It designates the precision of TRT, and supports FP32（Float32）,FP16（Half）,and Int8（Int8）.
-If you need to use the post-training quantization calibration of Paddle-TRT int8, set the precision to **paddle_infer.PrecisionType.Int8** and **use_calib_mode** to True.
+If you need to use the post-training quantization (PTQ, or offline quantization) calibration of Paddle-TRT int8, set the precision to **paddle_infer.PrecisionType.Int8** and **use_calib_mode** to True.
 - **use_static**，type：bool, and the default value is False.
 If it is designated as True, then the optimized TRT information will be serialized to the disk during the first run of the program, and will be directly loaded next time without regeneration.
 - **use_calib_mode**，type：bool, and the default value is False.
-If you need to use the post-training quantization calibration of Paddle-TRT int8, set this to True.
+If you need to use the PTQ calibration of Paddle-TRT int8, set this to True.

-Int8 Quantization Forecast
+Int8 Quantization Inference
 >>>>>>>>>>>>>>

 To some extent, the parameters of the neural network are redundant.
 And in many tasks, we can turn the Float32 model into the Int8 model with the precision assured to reduce the computation amount, computation time length, computation memory, and the model size.
 There are two steps using Int8 for quantized inference: 1) produce the quantized model; 2) load the quantized model for Int8 inference.
 In the following part, we will elaborate on how to use Paddle-TRT for Int8 quantized inference.